How can I tell if my organization is licensed for Microsoft Defender for Endpoint?

 Can I run Microsoft Defender for Endpoint with another endpoint security or antivirus program installed?

 Defender for Endpoint relies on the Microsoft Defender AV to provide metadata to the sensor and service.
 Defender will enter “passive mode” when another AV tool is present, allowing these functions to operate normally.
 If your organization has fully disabled Defender via GPO or another method, you will need to re-enable Defender on machines that are scheduled for Defender for Endpoint enrollment.
 For more information, see Microsoft Defender Antivirus compatibility.

 How is Microsoft Defender for Endpoint protected from tampering or disabling?

 Disabling Microsoft Defender for Endpoint on Win10 is difficult for adversaries.
 Microsoft has hardened it in multiple ways so it’s highly unlikely that it could be disabled.

 If you are deeply concerned about this risk, ensure that tamper protection is enabled for Windows Defender.
 This feature is supported in Windows 10 OS 1709, 1803, 1809, or later, together with Microsoft Defender Advanced Threat Protection E5.

 Microsoft has an in-depth blog post on the various methods used to enable this technology here.

-What other Microsoft solutions does Microsoft Defender ATP currently integrate with?
+What other Microsoft solutions does Microsoft Defender for Endpoint currently integrate with?